Governor announces 7 Cabinet-level appointments

 • Sarah Thomas-Nededog has been tapped as the executive director for the Office of Homelessness Assistance and Poverty Prevention.
 She was executive director for Sanctuary Inc.

-• Edith Pangelinan has been named president of the Guam Housing Corporation.
+• Edith Pangelinan has been named president of the Guam Housing Corp.
 Most recently, she served as deputy director of the Department of Administration.
-Former GHC president Alice Taijeron moved to be the governor's deputy chief of staff.
+Former GHC President Alice Taijeron moved to be the governor's deputy chief of staff.

 • Michele B. Santos has been tapped as the banking and insurance commissioner.
 She previously served as deputy director of the Department of Revenue and Taxation.